JimDesu/basis-lang/spec.md

 **Block hooks are frame-bound, not value-bound.** The `@` and `@!` registration list is a property of the registering scope, not of any value the block's body references.
 When a value referenced inside an `@`-block is moved out of the frame &mdash; for example, used as a payload in a `.fail` directive &mdash; the block's reference to that name continues to refer to the original frame slot, which after the move no longer holds the value.
 Under the surviving-view move (&sect;10.11), a relinquishing `<-` out of that slot instead leaves it holding a *view* on the success path &mdash; `uninit` only where the value was consumed &mdash; so on that path the block names a live view rather than an empty slot; that view dangles if read after its owner is finalized (Appendix I, A2), so the ordering responsibility below still stands.
 The user is responsible for ensuring that the order of operations within the frame body keeps the block's references valid until the block fires, or for registering cleanup at the destination frame instead.
 The language does not transport block-registered cleanup across move boundaries; the **holding frame** model below governs the *value's* location across the failure-flow path, while the `@` and `@!` registration list remains anchored to the scope in which the marker appeared.

 **The holding-frame model.** At any moment, a payload value lives in exactly one frame, its *holding frame*.
 Initially the holding frame is the originating frame of the `.fail` that produced the value.
 Propagation up the call stack copies the failure slot's three words (message, pointer, dictionary) without moving the value &mdash; the holding frame does not change during propagation.
 The holding frame *does* change at two events: at **binding**, when a `|`-with-spec engages and the value moves into the recovery frame; and at **re-fail**, when a fresh `.fail` in the handler's frame takes the bound value as its payload and the value moves into the new originating frame.
 Both events are moves: the value's identity is preserved; only its holding frame changes.
 The model describes the value's location, not any handler timing &mdash; cleanup of a value that has moved out of its originating frame is the recovery handler's responsibility, expressed through ordinary statements within the handler body or through `@` and `@!` registrations within that body.
-There is no class-level mechanism that auto-registers cleanup for values of a particular type.
+There is no concept-level mechanism that auto-registers cleanup for values of a particular type.

 ### 4.12 The Single-In-Flight Invariant